Voluntary Compliance Certificate

 V1.
 Determine if the existing PSL is in compliance

 Determine if the existing PSL meets the requirements of the Regional PSL Ordinance.
 Hire a plumbing contractor to check for leaks and other defects.
 Your contractor will advise you if work is needed to pass the PSL verification test (an air or water pressure test of the PSL).
-If no work is required, go to step V4 below (for properties in Emeryville go to V3 then V4 as a permit is required even for an as-is verification).
+If no work is required, go to step V4 below (except for properties in Emeryville where step V2 is required even if no repair or replacement work is performed).

 |NOTE:||During the installation of new gas lines by Pacific Gas and Electric Company (PG&E), some private sewer laterals may have been pierced or completely bored through - known as a cross bore.
 Underground Service Alert does not typically mark private sewer laterals and as a result, cross bores may go undetected, and if damaged create a potentially hazardous situation.
 For gas line cross bore information, visit PG&E's website.
 A review of a closed-circuit television (CCTV) inspection should also include looking for evidence of a cross bore.
 If you suspect a gas line cross bore, call PG&E at (800) 743-5000.
 If you suspect a gas leak, warn inhabitants, evacuate the area and call 911 and PG&E at (800) 743-5000.|